abpframework/abp/docs/en/Community-Articles/2023-11-03-ASPNET8-authentication-and-authorization/POST.md

 ```

-When you run the application, you will see a result like the following:
+When you run the application, you will see a result as the following:

 ![](./new-identity-endpoints.png)